Atomic Physics/FLYonPIC

 • bins all macro-electrons in a super cell by energy

-• calculates the energy dependent cross-section using approximation formulas for each transition
+• calculates the energy dependent cross-section using approximation formulas for each transition and process

 • calculates an energy dependent electron collision frequency depending on the local electron histogram.